mitchey/simple_shell/README.md

-Simole Shell Project by Michael Uzor and Mercy Aloh
+Simple Shell Project by Michael Uzor and Mercy Aloh